-Jamilah had caught the mouth-watering scent of chicken and lentils, so she was not surprised when Layth announced that dinner was ready.
+Jamilah’s mouth had been watering for some time as the rich aroma of chicken and lentils wafted out of the kitchen, so she was not surprised when Layth announced that dinner was ready.
 When she walked into the living room wearing her dress and hijab, all conversation stopped.

 “I am Muslim, dummy,” Jamilah said.

 “I know, but now you really look the part.
 Like, you could be in a Muslim magazine or something.”

 The five of them squeezed around the small dining table in the narrow kitchen.
 Layth had laid out a spread of gorgeous dishes that reminded Jamilah of her mother’s cooking.

 There was a mezze of chicken kebabs and shorbet adas; a vegetable and egg platter; a tray of yellow rice that smelled of spice…

 “The rice smells wonderful,” Jamilah said.
 “What’s in it?”

 “Thank you,” Layth said enthusiastically.
 “It’s made with turmeric, cardamom and cinnamon.
 That tray over that is almond salmon with pomegranate sauce; and the drink is shineena, kind of a salty yogurt.”

 “Dude, ma-sha-Allah,” Muhammad said.
 “I’m going to camp on your doorstep from now on.”

 Jamilah realized how hungry she was.
 Her stomach was rumbling.
 She ate like a wolf, paying little attention to the dinner conversation.
 At some point she realized that someone was speaking to her.